jdrea1587/Handpan-Sample/readme.md

 ##### [Github](https://github.com/jdrea1587) | [LinkedIn](https://www.linkedin.com/in/joshua-rea-178a1722/)
 ***
 ***Description***
 ##### Ever wanted to test out a handpan and see if the scale is for you?
-This app allows you to test a scale and play around a little.
+This app allows you to test a scale, play around a little as well as play a game that tests your memory like 'simon says'.
 For this project the only scale will be the kurd 9:
 (D) A, Bb, C, D, E, F, G, A, C
 ***
 ***Get Started***